 As a coda to this blog, I thought I’d share some of the miscellaneous stuff we’ve learned about omnichannel demand gen. These added points illustrate tangible ways that omnichannel answers the question of “Why Does Demand Start Here?”:

-- Running concurrent campaigns in multiple channels reduces the need to secure as many leads via one channel.
+- Running concurrent campaigns in multiple channels reduces the need to secure many leads via one channel.